Delhi Government's Odd-Even Scheme: Second Phase Begins

-The second iteration of the Delhi government’s intervention to control air pollution will begin today with another fortnight of the odd-even vehicle-rationing scheme.
-Till April 30, on odd dates only cars whose registration plates end with an odd number can ply and on even dates only cars with number plates that end in an even number can ply, while the rule does not apply for Sundays.
+The second iteration of the Delhi government's intervention to control air pollution begins today with another fortnight of the odd-even vehicle-rationing scheme.
+Until April 30, on odd dates, only cars with registration plates ending in an odd number can ply, and on even dates, only cars with number plates ending in an even number can ply.
+The rule does not apply on Sundays.

 The government has also decided to shift its focus from awareness last time to strict enforcement starting today.
-The transport department Thursday announced it will tighten enforcement for the second phase of odd-even.
-To this end, almost 2,500 personnel will be deployed at 200 points of the city, with ex-servicemen assigned the task of patrolling inner streets.
+The transport department announced on Thursday that it will tighten enforcement for the second phase of odd-even.
+To this end, almost 2,500 personnel will be deployed at 200 points in the city, with ex-servicemen assigned the task of patrolling inner streets.

 From India, Ahmadabad